-The school has adopted a set of four values through consultation with students, parents and staff:
+The school has adopted a set of six values through consultation with students, parents and staff:

 The Aims of Islay High School

 To achieve this vision and to live and work by these values, Islay High School should be a school where:

 - Students feel safe, have good relationships with staff and peers, feel confident they will get support when they need it but know that they will be challenged in their learning, thinking and development.

 - Student development is tracked and monitored by appropriate teachers through academic, vocational and personal achievement but also by a prescribed set of skills founded on the principles of Mediated Learning.

 - Students have a genuine say about how the school is run through the Student Leaders and tutor class system.
 Any pupil who has a concern about the school is encouraged to speak to the Head Teacher or any member of staff and will be listened to.

 - Leadership permeates throughout the school.
 While the vision, aims and strategic decisions of the school are led by the Head Teacher, these are developed in collaboration with staff, students and parents.
 Any member of staff can take on a whole school leadership role.

 - Staff are confident in their jobs in an atmosphere of trust, knowing they will be supported by the Head Teacher and senior members of staff when needed, are reflective in their practice and motivated to develop their professional skills.
 They understand that there are high expectations of them as professionals.
 There is a high degree of consistency by staff in their professional practice.
 They are encouraged to be creative, collaborative and innovative in order to inspire students to achieve their best in all aspects of their lives.